2021-22 Undergraduate Tuition and Fee Increase Proposal

 - Other factors deemed appropriate by the University such as enrollment goals, market factors, new facility costs, new program costs, and costs related to general campus operations.

-On April 30, both chambers of the 111th General Assembly passed the 2019-20 General Appropriations Act, granting MTSU an increase of $3.8 million for outcomes productivity.
-The Governor’s Budget allows the operating appropriation received to be used for partially funding salary increases and/or operational expenditures at the discretion of the institution.
+On April 29, both chambers of the 112th General Assembly passed the 2021-22 General Appropriations Act, granting MTSU an increase of $1.0 million for outcomes productivity and $4.5 million to partially fund a four percent salary pool.

-The THEC binding tuition and mandatory fee increase for fiscal year 2019-20 is zero to two and a half percent as approved at the May 17, 2019, THEC meeting.
+The THEC binding tuition and mandatory fee increase for fiscal year 2021-22 is zero to two percent as approved at the May 20, 2021 Commission meeting.

-Tuition and mandatory fee increases have been modest in recent years in an effort to make a degree attainable with minimal student debt.
-Among 50 peer institutions, MTSU’s in-state tuition rate ranks 35th.
-Among the nine state Universities, MTSU’s tuition remains the lowest among the three largest institutions.
-The average financial aid award at MTSU for undergraduate students is $10,830, with 77% of the students receiving some level of financial assistance.
-Over 70% of our incoming freshmen receive the Hope Scholarship.
+Tuition and fee increases have been modest in recent years in an effort to make a degree attainable with minimal student debt.
+Among the nine public state Universities, MTSU’s tuition is lower than UT Knoxville, the University of Memphis, Tennessee Technological University, UT Martin, and East Tennessee State University.
+The average financial aid award for undergraduate students is $10,587 with 78% of the students receiving some level of financial assistance.